mumuksha05/CodeAlpha-Basic_Network_Sniffer/README.md

- Python Packet Sniffer
+<h1>Python Packet Sniffer</h1>

-A lightweight and beginner-friendly **Python-based Packet Sniffer** using the `Scapy` library.
+<h3>A lightweight and beginner-friendly **Python-based Packet Sniffer** using the `Scapy` library.
-This project captures live network traffic and displays important details like source/destination IP addresses, protocols, and packet size — helping you understand how data flows across a network.
+This project captures live network traffic and displays important details like source/destination IP addresses, protocols, and packet size — helping you understand how data flows across a network.</h3>

 ---

-Features
+<h2>Features</h2>

 -  Real-time packet capturing using `Scapy`
 - Displays: